psychoinformatics-de/knowledge-base/kbi/0008/index.rst

 1. You should not remove the annex if you have large files, i.e. 1GB or larger, in your dataset. ``git`` is not intended for large files, which is the reason for the creation of ``git annex`` in the first place.

-2. If you remove the annex, your files will be untracked in your dataset directory.
-That means, they are not versioned at this moment.
-If you don't follow the instructions in this knowledge base item precisely you might lose those files.
-Please be careful when you remove the annex!
-Work on a copy, or make sure that you have a sibling that contains your data.
-We do not want you to lose data.
+2. Once you removed an annex, previously annexed files will then be untracked in the dataset's directory.
+That means, they are no longer versioned at that moment.
+If you do not follow these instructions precisely **you might lose the files' content**.
+It is safer to work on a dataset copy, or make sure that another dataset sibling still contains all files' content.

 Removing the annex